lunduniversity/lth-courses/README.md

 ## Download

-  * Download [https://github.com/lunduniversity/lth-courses/archive/master.zip](master.zip) and unpack, **or** `git clone` if you have git.
+  * Download [master.zip](https://github.com/lunduniversity/lth-courses/archive/master.zip) and unpack, **or** `git clone` if you have git.

-  * Make sure you have [http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html](Java SE Development Kit 8) installed.
+  * Make sure you have [Java SE Development Kit 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) installed.
 Check this by typing in terminal `javac -version`, which should give something similar to `javac 1.8.0_191`

   * Make sure you have `sbt` installed.
 Check this by typing in terminal `sbt sbtVersion`, which should print some version (any version will do).
 To install `sbt`:
       - on Linux (debian/Ubuntu): in terminal type `sudo apt-get install sbt`